gep13/gep13/input/blog/cake-organisation-on-github.md

 Title: Invited to Cake organisation on GitHub
 Published: 3/11/2015
 Tags:
-- GitHub
+- github
-- Open Source
+- open source
-- Organisation
+- organisation
-- Cake
+- cake
 ---

 # I am now a member of the Cake GitHub Organisation